-For successful connection on port 636, RootDSE information prints out in the right pane, as shown in the image:
+For a successful connection on port 636, RootDSE information prints out in the right pane, as shown in the image:

 Repeat the procedure for port 3269, as shown in the image:

-For successful connection on port 3269, RootDSE information prints out in the right pane, as shown in the image:
+For a successful connection on port 3269, RootDSE information prints out in the right pane, as shown in the image:

 Step 2.
 Obtain the root and any intermediate certificates that are part of the LDAPS server certificate and install these as tomcat-trust certificates on each of the CUCM and IM/P publisher nodes and as CallManager-trust on the CUCM publisher.

 The root and intermediate certificates that are part of an LDAPS server certificate, <hostname>.<Domain>.cer, are shown in the image:

 Navigate to CUCM publisher Cisco Unified OS Administration > Security > Certificate Management.
 Upload root as tomcat-trust (as shown in the image) and as CallManager-trust (not shown):

 Upload intermediate as tomcat-trust (as shown in the image) and as CallManager-trust (not shown):

 Note: If you have IM/P servers that are part of the CUCM cluster, you also need to upload these certificates to these IM/P servers.